Why did you want to start GTS?

 Kevin Eaton, then a senior at Coeur d’Alene Charter Academy (and now studying engineering at the Colorado School of Mines), for taking the leap and co-leading GTS’s first Math is Cool team with Lilian.

 Heather Mangini of Fernan STEM Academy, Sigurd Panke of Bryan Elementary, Todd Best of Lakes Middle School, and Nicole Symons of Lakes Middle School, for generously donating hours and hours of time, over many months, after a full day of teaching to oversee our Math is Cool teams and guide our student coaches.
 Their contributions have paved the way for stronger programs with teacher oversight and engagement.

 Kari Tapia, math teacher and scholastics coach at Coeur d’Alene High School, for going out of her way to recruit the majority of our student coaches during our second year.
 This allowed us to grow from one Math is Cool program to three and to spread the word about the opportunity for student leadership.
 It is impossible to over-state how important her efforts have been to our program!

 Lauren Gage and Kellie Hanna, parents at Lakes Middle School, for forging connections that led to the launch of a Math is Cool program at Lakes.

 The United Way of North Idaho and Mountain West Bank, for investing in a new idea and serving as our first financial supporters.
 Thank you for taking a chance and believing in us!

-Idaho Community Foundation, Idaho STEM Action Center, the Coeur d'Alene Tribe, and Idaho Central Credit Union for their generous support of our programs in 2019-2020.
+Idaho Community Foundation, Idaho STEM Action Center, the Coeur d'Alene Tribe, Mountain West Bank, Idaho Central Credit Union, bankcda, and Kootenai Electric for their generous support of our programs in 2019-2020.
 You have enabled us to share the love of math with so many students in our community!